 Here ere are the minimum capabilities that a fund manager should have access to:

 Investor portal - Your investors should be given a basic portal to login and check their statements at the very minimum.
-Many portals provide period returns (daily, monthly, quarterly etc.) and documents such as newsletters.
-This may be integrated to your website and white labeled.
+Many portals provide period returns (daily, monthly, quarterly, etc.) and documents such as newsletters.
+This may be integrated into your website and white-labeled.